maciejzgadzaj/commerce_ingenico/README.md

  - _e-Commerce_ gateway provides multilingual support, with any off-site pages (including _3-D Secure_) being rendered in the language selected by the merchant in the gateway configuration.

 ## Known issues

- - The _Authorize only_ transaction mode is not yet supported by _Drupal Commerce_ for off-site payment gateways, therefore _e-Commerce_ gateway works only in the _Authorize and capture_ mode.
-There is a [pull request](https://github.com/drupalcommerce/commerce/pull/595) waiting to be merged into Drupal Commerce that will fix the issue.

  - It is not yet possible to create and use credit card aliases with off-site e-Commerce gateway, as it is not supported by Drupal Commerce yet.
 See relevant d.o. issue [Allow offsite payment gateways to create and use payment methods](https://www.drupal.org/node/2838380) for more information.